Production Animal Internship

 It is advisable that applicants arrange to take the IELTS exam as soon as possible due to limited availability.

 Foreign language applicants are encouraged to practice as a veterinary surgeon in the UK for at least one year prior to application.

-Non-EU citizens are welcome to apply for for the internship.
-We are keen to find the best candidates regardless of their nationality and have had occasional non-EU interns.
-Candidates should note that funding models for this programme are weighted towards EU citizens, so when candidates are equal, internships will be offered to EU citizens.
-Please note that possession of an EU passport does not necessarily mean you will classed as EU for you fee status, and you should contact the graduate school (firstname.lastname@example.org) for more information.
+Students classifed as "Overseas" with regards to tuition fees are very welcome to apply for the internship.
+We are keen to find the best candidates regardless of their nationality and have had occasional Overseas interns.
+Candidates should note that funding models for this programme are weighted towards "Home" fee candidates, so when candidates are equal, internships will be offered to applicants eligible for "Home" fees.
+To help determine whether you would be eligible for "Home" fees please see the UKCISA's 'Who pays 'home' fees for higher education in England?' guide found here.

 What essential attributes do you need to join the programme?

 - Be a highly motivated recently qualified veterinary surgeon

 - Keen to develop your veterinary skills, experience and knowledge